 After clicking button system will tell if the settings applied successfully or not.

-NOTE 2: Settings will be applied once the device is rebooted from web interface or repowered manually.
+NOTE: Settings will be applied once the device is rebooted from web interface or repowered manually.

 From this menu user may change the network settings of the device.

 "Listening Port": TCP Port that TLM uses for incoming connections.
 Remote devices can use TLM IP and this port to connect to TLM for Radio communication.
+Available when "Device Function" is set to “TRANSPARENT - LoRa to TCP Server Gateway”.

 "Maximum Number of Clients": Maximum numbers of incoming connections accepted.
 TLM can accept up to 10 simultaneous connection and all devices can send TCP data to Radio network.
+Available when "Device Function" is set to “TRANSPARENT - LoRa to TCP Server Gateway”.

 "Use Static Address for Device": Set a static TCP IP for TLM from this part.
 Enable and enter network settings and TLM will be available to connect from this static IP locally or remotely (gateway must be set properly for remote WAN connection).